 In a very real way, you'll be wearing two separate hats in this business.
-On one hand – you'll be running an acquisition company that buys undervalued assets from highly motivated sellers.
-On the other hand – you'll also be running a real estate selling platform where you need to showcase these assets in their best light and sell them for much more than you paid.
+On one hand, you'll be running an acquisition company that buys undervalued assets from highly motivated sellers.
+On the other hand, you'll also be running a real estate selling platform where you need to show off these assets in their best light and sell them for much more than you paid.

 It's like operating two separate machines that perform completely different duties.
-Given their inherent differences, it often makes sense to establish two separate brand names for your business in order to perform these roles without confusing your customers.
+Given their inherent differences, it often makes sense to establish two separate brand names for your business to perform these respective roles without confusing your customers.

 What's in a Name?

-When I started flipping vacant land properties, I found out pretty quickly that using one SINGLE name as an umbrella for all of my buying and selling activity (sharing the same website, phone number, logo, etc.) left the door open to a lot of unnecessary problems.
-It was an open invitation for both buyers and sellers to see how they were getting the wrong end of the deal.
+When I started flipping vacant land, I quickly learned that using a single name as an umbrella for all my buying and selling activity (sharing the same website, phone number, logo, etc.) left the door open to unnecessary problems.
+It was an open invitation for buyers and sellers to see how they got the wrong end of the deal.

 Understanding Trade Names